of July 29, 2016 No. 209

 (3) According to part (2) concerning some specific flows of waste use of hierarchy of waste can undergo changes on the basis of analytical assessment of lifecycle in respect of global effects of formation of such waste and management of them.

-(4) the Ministry of Agriculture, regional development and the environment provides transparency of process of development of legal acts and policy in the field of waste management according to the Law on transparency of decision making process No. 239-XVI of November 13, 2008.
+(4) the Ministry of the environment provides transparency of process of development of legal acts and policy in the field of waste management according to the Law on transparency of decision making process No. 239-XVI of November 13, 2008.

-(5) the Ministry of Agriculture, regional development and the environment considers the general principles of environmental protection, precaution and stability, technical justification and economic profitability, protection of resources, and also general impact on the environment, health of the population, economy and society according to provisions of Articles 1 and 4.
+(5) the Ministry of the environment considers the general principles of environmental protection, precaution and stability, technical justification and economic profitability, protection of resources, and also general impact on the environment, health of the population, economy and society according to provisions of Articles 1 and 4.

 (6) Producers of waste, irrespective of form of business (the company, the organization, public organization and organization of welfare appointment) in which subordination more than 10 workers, in addition to the obligations specified in this law develop also implement actions for prevention of formation of waste and apply hierarchy of management of them, including on separate collection of the waste formed in the course of their activities.
 Are applied to medical institutions of provision of this part irrespective of number of persons employed.